audrasjb/gdpr-data-request-form/README.txt

 'value_submit' (type String): text of the submit form button.
 'request_type' (type String): either you want to display the Export Personal Data Form, the Remove Personal Data Form, or to let the users choose their request by themselves.

-See the documentation for further examples/use case.
+See the documentation for further examples/use case: [GitHub Repository](https://github.com/audrasjb/gdpr-data-request-form)

 = How to display Data Request Forms using widgets? =